Drewpeifer/medialytics/README.md

     docker compose up -d
     ```
 1. Go to http://localhost:8088/ You should now see your server IP in the "Targeted Server" section of the page, and links to any available libraries on that server (Movie and TV only).

+If you know HTML/CSS/JS you can edit the code to your liking.
+All the application logic and parsing is done in `scripts.js`, styling is in `styles.css`, and the page elements are
+in `index.html`.

 **Anyone is welcome to fork / contribute / utilize for non-commercial purposes.** Credit for use elsewhere is appreciated but not required.